 For instance Windows XP is arguably Microsoft’s most successful operating system.
 Many large enterprises are still using it today – except it’s over 12 years old.
 So the idea that Windows 8 was going to immediately propel Microsoft to new heights was completely misguided.
 What’s more, it seems a bit foolish for anyone to suggest that the company’s future would hinge on a single operating system.

 The company is sitting on $66 billion in cash and is still dominant with MS Office.
 Likewise, Microsoft is in the midst of fully transitioning into its Azure cloud platform to compete more effectively with the likes of Google (NASDAQ: GOOG) This is in reponse to Google's recent rise with Google Apps, which have stolen share from MS Office.

 What's more, Azure is designed to be open and flexible while enabling users to build, deploy and manage applications across global networks.
-Microsoft is hoping that this new platform can put a meaningful dent into the SaaS (software as a service) market lead that Saleforce.com (NYSE: CRM) and Oracle (NASDAQ: ORCL) currently enjoy.
+Microsoft is hoping that this new platform can put a meaningful dent into the SaaS (software as a service) market lead that Saleforce.com (NYSE: CRM) and Oracle (NYSE: ORCL) currently enjoy.